quividi/vidicenter-api-documentation/docs/source/status.rst

 Site's alerts list
 ##################

-Returns a list of a site's 1000 most recent alerts.
+Returns a list of a site's 1000 most recent alerts

 URL
 ---